ZwaarContrast/resumes/ROY_BAKKER.md

 # Roy Bakker

 ## About
 I am a front-end developer with a focus on creating beautiful user interfaces.
-I love working with React, especially in combination with Redux for state-management and/or a GraphQL server.
+I love working with React, especially in combination with a GraphQL server.
+I'm used to working in agile environments and I have a getting-things-done mentality.

 ### Keywords
 React, Redux, Graphql, Styled-components, Jest, HTML, (S)CSS, Javascript, Wordpress, jQuery, Node.js, ECMAScript 6 (ES6/ES2015), Grunt, Gulp, Webpack.